piet-de-leeuw/Unreal-Engine-Capstone/README.md

 ## User-Story 2
+You can find all classes and scource code written by me [here](SandBox/Source/SandBox)

 STORY: User would like a player in the level with a basic HUD.

 I started with creating the C++ Classes MyGameMode (Type: GameMode), GameHUD (Type: UserWidget) and MyPlayer (Type: Pawn).
 Then I created Blueprints derived from those classes (Prefixed with BP_).